 It’s also important that you consult closely with both a rheumatologist and a specialist obstetrician throughout your pregnancy to lessen the risk of complications and monitor your baby's growth.

 Lupus flares and normal pregnancy symptoms

 Sometimes, it can be difficult to distinguish between a lupus flare and normal pregnancy symptoms.
-It is important to consult closely with your healthcare providers and obstetrician.
+For this reason it’s important that you work closely with your healthcare team and obstetrician.

 Some of the symptoms of pregnancy that may mimic those of lupus include:

 - skin changes, such as rashes, flushes or darkening

 Lupus pregnancies and increased rate of premature birth and miscarriage